 The twilight itself seemed to put everything into a pseudo-stasis, basically taking a freeze-frame of a region, then allowing for movement.
 Therefore, water becomes ice, wind stops (allowing a certain valley to fill with poison), and people become nearly immobile spirits who move, if they move at all, in slow, mechanical, "pre-programmed" movements, like the regiments of soldiers moving in lockstep through Twilit Castle Town.
-I don't think fire would go out if it was lit before twilight descended. - Landis
+Looking back on this, it appears to be a deconstruction of Going Through the Motions as well.

-Puzzling over Ganondorf's silly reaction to the Fishing Pole recently led me to a hilarious conclusion: he's from the desert.
+Ganondorf's silly reaction to the Fishing Pole: He's from the desert.
 He has no idea what that thing you're holding is.
 Of course he's going to keep his eyes on it, especially when you're bringing it out in the middle of battle with him!
 For all he knows, that Fishing Pole is some kind of Ultimate Weapon!

 About the Howling Stone melodies, they each share emotional significance to the Link of Ocarina of Time.